sceccotti89/Distributed-File-System/README.md

 - **help** to show the helper;
 - **exit** to close the service.

-The disableLB mode is maintained until the client owns at least one storage node, otherwise the system automatically goes back to using load balancer nodes.
+The disableLB mode is maintained until the client owns at least one storage node, otherwise the system automatically goes back to using again load balancer nodes.

 ### Local Environment